PostHog/posthog.com/contents/docs/cdp/event-sequence-timer.md

 ## How does the Event Sequence Timer show elapsed time?

-The Event Sequence Timer connector measures time between two events (`EventA` and `EventB`) in milliseconds.
+The Event Sequence Timer transformation measures time between two events (`EventA` and `EventB`) in milliseconds.

 When a sequence is completed, the Event Sequence Timer adds a new property called `time_since_eventA` to `EventB`.
-You can then use this property in analysis with other PostHog connectors.
+You can then use this property in analysis with other PostHog transformations.

 ## Parameters